vmwarelab/cci/Opencart/README.md

 2. vSphere+ Subscription where the Developer Experience is Enabled which in turn, sets up all the Cloud Consumption Interface building blocks
    Such as ( Projects, Project Role Bindings, Regions, Regionbindings, Supervisor Namesapce Class, Supervisor Namespace Class Config, Supervisor Namespace Class bindings )
 3. Access to Aria Automation SaaS .
-4. Generated CCI API Token with the minimum required CSP Service roles
+4. Generated CCI API Token with the minimum required CSP Service roles.
+Please refer to the documentation here: https://bit.ly/3UNKKXW
 5. Download and configure both the Kubectl vSphere plug-in and the Kubectl CCI Plug-in on Linux, Mac or Windows where your planning to execute the command from.
+6. Kubernetes 1.19+
+7. Helm 3.2.0+

 ## Let's get started